GenesisCare - logo

 • Pain in the pelvic area or rectum

-• Smoking2
+• Smoking

-• Previous diagnosis of gynaecological cancer2
+• Previous diagnosis of a gynaecological cancer

 Portrait of young muslim woman wearing hijab head scarf in city while looking at camera.
 Closeup face of cheerful woman covered with headscarf smiling outdoor.
 Casual islamic girl at park.